kiba/Writings/atg/chp3_very_much_alive.md

 **Colonel Frank Cromwell**
 **Hawthrone, Infopunk-Earth**

-It wasn't long that an agreement was quickly made that Cromwell should go home, although with a macbook in his hand.
+It wasn't long that an agreement was quickly made that Cromwell should go home, and with a macbook in his hand.

 "Ready?"
 John Swift said via radio.